x-gaming-renzov/XgamingConsole/datastruct.md

 - `last_calculated_at` (Timestamp)
 - `created_at` (Timestamp)
 - `updated_at` (Timestamp)
-- `used_in_experiences` (Array of Strings/IDs: To quickly show where it's used) //TODO : decide if I should create a many to many relationship/junction table here (experiences <-> segments)
 - `outcomes` (JSONB/ JSON array)  //what is this though?
 I added this for the past outcomes section
 - `chartdata` (JSONB)